MurpheyLab/trep/doc/ref/doptimizer.rst

       * *X,U* is the improved trajectory.

-.. attribute:: DOptimizer.lower_order_iterations
+.. attribute:: DOptimizer.first_method_iterations

-   Number of lower order steps taken in :meth:`optimize` before switching to Newton's method.
+   Number of steps to take using :attr:`first_method` before switching to :attr:`second_method` for the remaining steps.
 See :meth:`select_method` for more information on controlling the step method.

+   *Default: 10*

+.. attribute:: DOptimizer.first_method

+   Descent method to use for the first iterations of the optimization.

+   *Default: "quasi"*

+.. attribute:: DOptimizer.second_metho

+   Descent method to use for the optimzation after :attr:`first_method_iterations` iterations have been taken.

+   *Default: "netwon"*

 .. method:: DOptimizer.select_method(iteration)